 We model the test as the circular beam (length of l, diameter of d and thickness of t) is fixed at each end, and a rigid cylinder (diameter of D) deforms the beam.

-Here we check velocity of 20 m/s and 400 m/s for cylinder to see which one can be applicable for our problem.
+Here we check the velocity of 20 m/s and 400 m/s for a cylinder to see which one can be applicable to our problem.